 Burn injuries are among the most traumatic and painful injuries anyone can endure.
-Tom Wilmowski, a burn injury attorney in St. Louis, can help you seek the financial compensation you need to get your life back on track.
+Sotiriou Wilmowski, burn injury attorneys in St. Louis, can help you seek the financial compensation you need to get your life back on track.

 Burn injuries are an unfortunate reality for countless people.
-Attorney Tom Wilmowski understands the challenges you may face and the impact a burn injury can have on your daily life.
-Tom also understands that while no amount of money can truly compensate you for all the suffering or make up for the horror of a burn injury, obtaining adequate monetary compensation can relieve some of your financial burdens.
+Attorneys Deme Sotiriou and Tom Wilmowski understandsthe challenges you may face and the impact a burn injury can have on your daily life.
+We also understands that while no amount of money can truly compensate you for all the suffering or make up for the horror of a burn injury, obtaining adequate monetary compensation can relieve some of your financial burdens.

-With an office in St. Louis, Tom serves accident victims and their families throughout Missouri and Southern Illinois.
-With more than 15 years of experience providing dedicated legal counsel, Tom has successfully won multi-million-dollar cases for his clients.
+With an office in St. Louis, Deme and Tom serve accident victims and their families throughout Missouri and Southern Illinois.
+With more than 35 years of combined experience providing dedicated legal counsel, Deme and Tom have successfully won multi-million-dollar cases for their clients.

-If you are ready to discuss your case with Tom, feel free to reach out today and schedule your free consultation.
-Call 314-860-1644 or email us today.
+If you are ready to discuss your case with Deme and Tom, feel free to reach out today and schedule your free consultation.
+Call 314-925-1000 or email us today.

 Types Of Burn Injuries